diegargon/monnet/README.md

 */15 * * * * root /usr/bin/php /var/www/html/monnet-discovery.php
 ```

+In the future we will migrating that cli tools to python.

 ## Composer

-Necessary if you want support for send mail
+Necessary if you want support for send mails

 ```
 apt install composer